Exploring the food market in India

 Trip to a Indian Food Market

-Shopping in India is such a colourful experience whether it be for clothes, food or souvenirs.
+Shopping in India is such a colourful experience whether it be for clothes, food or souvenirs, there is a market for everything.
+One of the best things to do is visit a street food market in India.
 We piled into the Vintage car that the Indian Summer House uses to do their shopping, it was even cool just driving around in a car like this.
 The challenge was actually to get the car started but after a few of the staff tinkled under the bonnet the engine roared alive and off we went.

 First stop was the local coconut oil manufacturer they had a really old fashioned machine that they used to squeeze the oil out of the coconuts, they were so friendly and showed me around, the aroma was intense, it was a great experience to see how they could get vast amounts of oil from these coconuts.